-Riki-Oh: The Story of Ricky (力王) is a 1991 live-action theatrical Hong Kong film directed by Lam Nai-choi, produced by Chan Dung Chow, and written by Lam Nai-choi & Tetsuya Saruwatari.
-Based on the Japanese manga series of the same name written by Masahiko Takajo and illustrated by Tetsuya Saruwatari, the film stars Louis Fan Siu-wong, Fan Mei-sheng, Ho Ka-kui, and Yukari Oshima, with music composed by Fei Lit Chan.
-It was theatrically released in Japan first in October 1991 before its Hong Kong release in April 1992, and distributed by Fortune Star and Golden Harvest.
+Riki-Oh: The Story of Ricky (力王) is a 1991 live-action theatrical Hong Kong film directed by Lam Nai-Choi, and produced by Chan Dung Chow, with distribution by Golden Harvest based on the Japanese manga series of the same name written by Masahiko Takajo and illustrated by Tetsuya Saruwatari.
+The film starred Louis Fan Siu-wong, Fan Mei-sheng, Ho Ka-kui, and Yukari Oshima, with screenplay writer Lam Nai-choi, and music composed by Philip Chan Fei-Lit.
+The film was theatrically released in Japan first in October 1991 before its Hong Kong release in April 1992.

 Background: